When it comes time to start setting up your home gym, an essential piece of equipment is going to be the curl bar, also known as barbell.

 First of all, you have to know what kinds of exercises you plan to do with your curl bar since not all bars are suitable for all exercises.

 The best curl bar for your workouts in your home gym is out there.
-Take the time to go over these 10 options that I have been reviewed before coming to your final decision.
+We highly recommend the X-Mark Fitness XM-3675.
+Take the time to go over these 10 options that I have been reviewed before coming to your final decision, however.